RussellSpitzer/RussellSpitzer.github.io/_posts/2016-2-16-Multiple-Clusters-SparkSql-Cassandra.md

 ```

 The above code generates a DataFrame sourced from the first Cluster.
 The configuration for reading
-is not seen by other operations so we don't need to do any kind of code blocking here like we did
+is not seen by other dataframe operations.
+This is why there is no need to do any code-blocks
-in the RDD operation.
+ in the dataframe example.

 When writing we just specify the alternate Cluster